zdravkov/kendo-docs/getting-started/javascript-dependencies.md

 * Kendo UI 2011.3.1129 (Q3 2011) - jQuery 1.7.1

 There should be no problem to use another minor jQuery version instead of the specified above, e.g. 1.7.2 instead of 1.7.1.

+> Registering a new jQuery instance after the Kendo UI script files will delete all Kendo UI jQuery plugins and Javascript errors will occur.
+For more information, please refer to the [Troubleshooting page](/getting-started/troubleshooting#javascript-error-that-jquery-is-unavailable-or-undefined).

 ## Script tag placement